billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Pigeons (Columba livia) as Trainable Observers of Pathology and Radiology Breast Cancer Images](https://billster45.github.io/ScienceCritAI/Pigeons_cancer_detection_summary_20250715_071437.html)
 **Why read this:** This paper presents a groundbreaking study on the use of pigeons as trainable observers for evaluating breast cancer images, highlighting their ability to accurately classify histopathology and radiology images with around 85% accuracy.
-The findings suggest a novel and cost-effective approach to image analysis in cancer diagnostics, potentially alleviating the burden on human experts and improving diagnostic efficiency.
+The findings suggest a novel and cost-effective approach to image analysis in cancer diagnostics, potentially alleviating the burden on human experts and improving the efficiency of medical image evaluation.

 **Date:** 2025-07-15
 **Journal:** PLOS ONE